cloudmesh-community/book/chapters/prg/python/numpy/numpy.md

     matrix[1][0]
     >>>3

-In the above, our first index selected the row and the second selected the column - giving us our result of 3.
+In this example, our first index selected the row and the second selected the column - giving us our result of 3.
 Matrices can be extending out to any number of dimensions by simply using more indices to access specific elements (though use-cases beyond 4 may be somewhat rare).